bmentges/brainiak_api/docs/source/concepts/resources.rst

 Collection
 ----------

-A schema defines a group of instances of the same type.
+We need to distinguish the structure of an instance (schema) from a group of instances with the same structure (collection).
-This group is hereby named a collection.
+Therefore, for each schema corresponds a unique collection.

-The collection name is the same as the schema (or class) name.
+The collection name and the schema name are the same.

 .. _concept-instance: